UMM-CSci-3601/intro-to-git/README.md

 and raise an alarm if it's not. (:bangbang: It's **never** a good thing if your build on `main` is breaking, and everyone should stop what they're doing to try to fix it when it does break.)

-## Huzzah!
-We're done! :-)

-Once everyone has added their changes to `Hellos.java` then we're done with the lab!
-Well done! :smile:

 [orange-circle]: https://icongr.am/octicons/dot-fill.svg?size=16&color=dbab09 "Orange 'in progress' circle"
 [green-check]: https://icongr.am/octicons/check.svg?size=16&color=22863a "Green 'success' check mark"